Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 • 76% of VisaScreen applicants sought permanent resident status.

-• 92% of VisaScreen certifications were awarded to nurses educated in the top 10 countries.
+• 92% of VisaScreen certifications were awarded to nurses educated in countries like the Philippines, Canada, Kenya, Nigeria, and Ghana.

 • Canada now represents 8% of VisaScreen certificates, while Kenya accounts for 6.5%.